-You May Be Missing out on a Multi-Million Dollar Tax Savings by Barry M. Brant, CPA
+Tax Reform Makes Multi-Million Dollar Tax Savings Technique Even More Viable by Barry M. Brant, CPA

 Posted on December 07, 2017 by Barry Brant

 The Federal Government in 2015 made permanent an often-overlooked benefit of the U.S. Tax Code that allows entrepreneurs, venture capitalists and angel investors to potentially exclude from their taxable income 100 percent of the gain from the sale of qualified small business stock (QSBS) held for a minimum of five years.
 This exclusion could be as much as $500 million per qualified small business.
+Furthermore, with the lowering of the Federal corporate tax rate to 21 percent effective January 1, 2018, more and more qualified small businesses should consider operating as regular (‘C’) Corporations.
 The key term to focus on here is “qualified,” since not all investors nor their investments will be eligible for a complete or even partial tax exemption under Code Section 1202.